fffaraz/GameOfLife/README.md

-# gameoflife
+# GameOfLife
-SFML-based Conway's Game of Life simulation
+SFML-based Conway's Game of Life simulation in C++